nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 <!-- ![Message exchange pattern for successful death record submission](submission.png){ width=25% } -->
 &nbsp;

 Figure 1 illustrates the normal sequence of message exchanges between a vital records jurisdiction and NVSS.
 The extract step ensures that the submitted death record is in a format suitable for processing by validating the presence of required fields, and valid combinations of values for certain fields.
 The code step includes in-depth validation and coding of the death record.
 Records are submitted using a [DeathRecordSubmissionMessage] and acknowledged using a [AcknowledgementMessage].
+The [AcknowledgementMessage] can optionally include warnings relating to message content.
 Coding responses are sent using a [CauseOfDeathCodingMessage] or [DemographicsCodingMessage] and acknowledged using a [AcknowledgementMessage].

 The time between the Death Record Submission and Acknowledgement is expected to be relatively short (see additional discussion in [Retrying Requests](#retries)), the time until the Coding Response is sent could be significant if manual intervention is required.
 In the event that manual coding is required, and the coding response would be delayed, a [StatusMessage] message may be sent.
 Note that acknowledgements are not expected for StatusMessages.